danilofreire/qtm151-summer/README.md

 # QTM 151 - Introduction to Statistical Computing II

 Welcome to [QTM 151 - Introduction to Statistical Computing II](https://github.com/danilofreire/qtm151-summer)!
-This repository contains all the materials for the summer course, including lectures, assignments, quizzes, and tutorials.
+This repository contains all the materials for the summer course, including lectures, assignments, and tutorials.

 ## Course Overview